Skip to content

 About Papua New Guinea

-Papua New Guinea, officially the Independent State of Papua New Guinea, is a United Nations member state in Melanesia.
+Papua New Guinea, officially Independent State of Papua New Guinea, is a United Nations member state in Melanesia.
 Its capital and seat of government is Port Moresby.
 It shares land borders with 1 country.
 The official currency is the Papua New Guinean kina (K), using the code PGK.

 To call Papua New Guinea from abroad, dial the country code +675.
 In international standards it is identified by the ISO 3166-1 codes PG (alpha-2) and PNG (alpha-3), which appear in everything from web addresses to shipping labels.
 As of 2025, its population is around 10,762,817.